collocations.org

 The drugs only provided temporary relief from the pain.

-fast, immediate, instant | evident, obvious
+fast, immediate, instant

 She smiled with evident relief.

-blessed, welcome | pain
+blessed, much-needed, sweet, welcome

 The injection gives complete pain relief.

-VERB + RELIEF
+VERB + relief

 bring (sb), give (sb), offer (sb), provide (sb with)